taherb22/jenkins_files/docs/README.md

        echo "Build ${env.BUILD_NUMBER} completed with status: ${buildStatus}" }
    ```
-   - Captures the final build status (`SUCCESS`, `FAILURE`, etc.) and prints a concise audit line.
-   - This output can be forwarded to a centralized logging service via Jenkins log aggregation.
+   *Logs the build number and final status to the Jenkins console (and any attached log aggregators).*

 ### `failure`